GRRLIB/GRRLIB/README.md

 LIBDIRS	:= $(PORTLIBS)
 ```

-The FreeType library is now compiled with a dependency on bzip2,
+The FreeType library is now compiled with dependencies,
-so lbz2 needs to be added after lfreetype in your makefile.
+so freetype2 must be added to pkg-config in your makefile.

 For example: